ColumPaget/pam_honeycreds/README.md

 ## 1) 'Honey credentials'.

 Fake passwords are made available where they might be found by intruders.
 If they are ever used it may indicate a network compromise, and in this event pam_honeycreds can be set up to notify the network administrator.
 Given that people frequently forget/mistype their passwords, a simple 'failed login' alert will cause a lot of noise, and will eventually be ignored by the sysadmin.
-An actual match against a list of prohibitted passwords should be a clearer signal.
+An actual match against a list of prohibited passwords should be a clearer signal.
 Alternatively one can simply watch for passwords from any of the 'common passwords' lists that are available on the internet, in order to detect bruteforce attempts happening within your network.

 ## 2) Watching for passwords appearing in brute-force attempts against web-facing servers.